Jesse Winker Player Props: Brewers vs. Mets

 Jesse Winker At The Plate

-- In 22.2% of his games this year, Winker has had at least one RBI.
-He's picked up more than one in 11.1% and driven in three or more of his team's runs in one contest.

-- He has scored a run in 12 of 45 games so far this year.
+- He has scored in 13 of 46 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.